jasonwhite/button/README.md

 ```

 Now suppose we make a change to the file `foo.c` and run the build again.
 Only
-the necessary tasks to bring the outputs up-to-date are executed.
+the necessary tasks to bring the outputs up-to-date are executed:

 ```bash
 $ touch foo.c